 Unfortunately, liberation did not arrive in 1943 for the residents of the Vilna Ghetto.
 Instead, in September, the liquidation of the ghetto was begun.
 Yitskhok and his family went into hiding, but were discovered a few weeks later.
 They were sent to the killing fields at Ponar.
 Yitskhok’s diary was recovered after the war by a friend who had been with him near the end.
 Though he did not survive, Yitskhok’s diary stands as testament to his life and his unrealized hope for a better day.

-You may read entries from Yitskhok’s dairy in the book, Salvaged Pages: Young Writers’ Diaries of the Holocaust by Alexandra Zapruder.
+You may read entries from Yitskhok’s dairy in the book, by Alexandra Zapruder.

-Read more about the history of the Vilna Ghetto here.
+Read more about the history of the Vilna Ghetto online here.

 Monday - Thursday 9 AM - 4 PM